OSHA Safety Standards for Mezzanines & Platforms

 It goes on to say that mid-rails or mesh screen need to withstand 150 pounds of force applied in any downward or outward direction at any point along the mid-rail.
 It’s also got notes on how to finish the rail so that it won’t lacerate or cut people.
 It shouldn’t snag on clothing.
 (In other words, a well-finished rail should be smooth to the touch at any points, have all the burrs ground down, and the sharp edges blunted.)

-There is a lot more there.
-I would recommend an experienced mezzanine vendor, but if you do go the fabrication shop route and they aren’t experienced builders, be aware of the safety rules and how they apply to you.
+There is a lot more to understand.
+I recommend an experienced mezzanine vendor, but if you do go the fabrication shop or contractor route and they aren’t experienced with platform work, be aware of the safety rules and how they apply to you.
 Check with the OSHA website, get your building permits (in some areas, a mezzanine of certain size can be considered a “second floor” and that opens up a new can of worms) You also need to be sure be sure that you’re meeting IBC rules and cover all of your bases.

 - Avoid OSHA Violations in Your Warehouse